 Happy Solstice everyone.
 This seems somewhat solstice appropriate.
 While I was working on my friend’s project in San Francisco, I went by the James Turrell skyspace at the De Young several times.
 Titled Three Gems, it’s a little dome with a hole in the roof for viewing the sky.
 The acoustics are very cool and, after you sit for a while, the blue sky showing through the aperture seems just as much a physical thing as the concrete roof.

-The feeling of the space, staring up at the sky, reminds me of the giant Cor-ten double-moebius by Richard Serra that I posted a couple of years ago.
-There’s a nice photo on the De Young site that shows the aperture, the circle of cast light, the doorway, and the stone circle in the center of the space all together in a single photo without too much lens distortion, but I also like just the simple flattened image of the aperture which feels somewhat abstract and flattened in person, too, after you stare at it for a while.
+The feeling of the space, staring up at the sky, reminds me of the giant Cor-ten double-moebius by Richard Serra that I posted about a couple of years ago.
+There’s a nice photo on the De Young site that shows the aperture, the circle of cast light, the doorway, and the stone circle in the center of the space all together in a single photo without too much lens distortion, but I also like the simple flattened image of the aperture when it is stripped of context.
+It feels quite abstract and flattened in person, too, after you stare up at it for a while.

 This entry was posted on Saturday, December 21st, 2013 at 8:44 pm and is filed under sculpture.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.